 If you have any questions about the city parks, please contact the Building and Grounds department by sending an email or calling (801) 489-2770.

-Pavilions are available for your enjoyment at seven of our city parks.
-The pavilions are located at Spring Creek Park, Big Hollow Park, Spring Acres Park, Hobble Creek Park, Kelvin Grove, Heritage Park and Wayne Bartholomew Family Park.
+Pavilions are available for your enjoyment at eight of our city parks.
+The pavilions are located at Spring Creek Park, Big Hollow Park, Spring Acres Park, Hobble Creek Park, Kelvin Grove, Heritage Park, Contractor Legacy Park and Wayne Bartholomew Family Park.
 The pavilions may be used by anyone, free of charge, on a first-come, first-served basis; however, they may be rented for a minimal fee.
+City park pavilion reservations must be made online at least three days in advance.

 Springville City prohibits the use of inflatable bounce houses and other such devices on our City and Canyon Parks.
 Water slides, dunk tanks and any other such devices are prohibited because they require precious water resources and they burn the grass.